cb-ci/ci-migration/README.md

 # Steps: Casc approach

-* Export a list of installed plugins from teh legacy Controller
+* Export a list of installed plugins from the legacy Controller
 * convert the list to `plugins.yaml`
 * Install the [JCasC](https://github.com/jenkinsci/configuration-as-code-plugin) Plugin on the legacy Controller
 * Export `jenkins.yaml` from legacy Controller